Ready to find the perfect college degree?

 You may have the option to choose an academic concentration, like public health or aging studies.
 Coursework in the field of health sciences is typically non-clinical in nature.
-Students may approach the field from a clinical background and may ultimately work in clinical job roles, but there usually aren’t any clinical components to their educational requirements.
+You may approach the field from a clinical background and ultimately work in clinical job roles.
+There usually aren’t any clinical components to your educational requirements.

 For many students, a degree in health sciences is neither the start of their education nor the end of it.
 Many bachelor’s degree programs in health sciences are intended for students who have already earned their associate’s degree in a field relevant to health care and who have work experience in the field, according to U.S. News & World Report.